What is a Business Strategy? [5 Steps for Creating a Strong Strategy]

-- Planning, to determine the key steps for reaching company goals.
+- Planning to determine the key steps for reaching company goals.

-- Responding to opportunities, by identifying strengths and weaknesses, using strengths to build the company and knowing how to compensate for (or eliminate) weak areas of the organization.
+- Responding to opportunities by identifying strengths and weaknesses, using strengths to build the company, and knowing how to compensate for (or eliminate) weak areas of the organization.

 For a company to benefit from its business strategy, both leaders and teams must be held accountable for getting strategic actions done and get rewarded for them.
-Harvard Business Review studies show 70% of leaders and more than 90% of team members do not have any value incentives linked to strategic execution or success.
+Harvard Business Review studies show that 70% of leaders and more than 90% of team members do not have any value incentives linked to strategic execution or success.

 For people to actively contribute to strategic initiatives, companies should develop a culture of accountability and execution.
 Here are the first (and most important) steps you can take to develop an accountable company culture right now:

-- Make the company vision accessible to all.
+- Make the Vision accessible to all.

-- Clearly communicate roles, responsibilities and how performance is measured.
+- Clearly communicate roles, responsibilities, and how performance is measured.